okd-project/okd/FAQ.md

   name: master
   replicas: 1
 ```
-This would inject nonHA manifest for etcd and run a single ingress pod.
+This would inject a non-HA manifest for etcd and run a single ingress pod.

 WARNING: this cluster cannot be upgraded or adjusted via MachineConfigs.
 Adding more masters is not yet supported.

 ## Where can I find upgrades?
 https://origin-release.svc.ci.openshift.org/

 Note that nightly builds (from `4.x.0-0.okd`) are pruned every 72 hours.
-If your cluster uses these images
+If your cluster uses these images, consider [mirroring](https://docs.okd.io/latest/installing/install_config/installing-restricted-networks-preparations.html#installing-restricted-networks-preparations) these files to a local registry.
-consider [mirroring](https://docs.okd.io/latest/installing/install_config/installing-restricted-networks-preparations.html#installing-restricted-networks-preparations) these files to a local registry.
-Builds from `stable-4` stream are not removed
+Builds from the `stable-4` stream are not removed.

 ## How can I upgrade my cluster to a new version?
 Find a version where a tested upgrade path is available from your version for on